Right To Work In The UK Update

 Share Code

 To carry out an online check, a share code is needed; the individual provides this.
-This code enables their employer to see their home office right to work record when entering along with their date of birth.
+This code enables their employer to see their home office’s right-to-work record when entering along with their date of birth.

 Share codes are only valid for 90 days after they’ve been issued.
 Employers should visit ‘view a job applicant’ right to work details on www.gov.uk and access the employer part of the service.

-Step 1 – Use home office online service
+Step 1 – Use the home office online service

-• Access the service ‘View a job applicant right to work details’ to view the employers part of the service
+• Access the service ‘View a job applicant right to work details’ to view the employer part of the service

 • Enter the share code